JetBrains/intellij-sdk-docs/basics/action_system.md

 The enabled/disabled state of an action is set using `Presentation.setEnabled()`.
 The visibility state of an action is set using `Presentation.setVisible()` If an action is enabled, the `AnAction.actionPerformed()` can be called if an action is selected in the IDE by a user.
-A menu action will be shown in the UI location specified in the registration.
+A menu action shows in the UI location specified in the registration.
-A toolbar action will display its enabled (or selected) icon, depending on the user interaction.
+A toolbar action displays its enabled (or selected) icon, depending on the user interaction.

 When an action is disabled `AnAction.actionPerformed()` will not be called.
-Toolbar actions will display their respective icons for the disabled state.
+Toolbar actions display their respective icons for the disabled state.
 The visibility of a disabled action in a menu depends on whether the host menu (e.g. "ToolsMenu") containing the action has the `compact` attribute set.
 See [Grouping Actions](#grouping-actions) for more information about the `compact` attribute, and the visibility of menu actions.